 - 2 PART A/B WOOD BLEACH – This is the product that will change the actual color of the wood.
 I would recommend using this product for any type of wood that has natural red/orange undertones, like maple, cherry, cedar, and some oaks.

-What is the BEST method for bleaching wood?
+What is the BEST method for bleaching types of wood?

 Again, this depends on the type of wood you have on the furniture.
 After stripping and removing the paint, stain, and varnish, do a test.
-If you apply water and see red undertones, I would use the 2 part wood bleach for all orange and red undertones.
+If you apply water and see red undertones, or have darker woods, I would use the two-part bleach for all orange and red undertones.
 This is wood like oak, cherry, cedar, and mahogany.
-If no red undertones, you can probably get away with household bleach.
+If there are no red undertones, you can probably get away with household bleach.

 Yes, using bleach and any chemicals can cause damage to wood furniture.
 Applying water and other substances to wood will raise the grain and dry it out.
 You need to properly neutralize, sand, and seal the furniture to protect it.